momentohq/public-dev-docs/docs/develop/sdks/python/vector-index.md

 :::

-## Import libraries and connect to return a CacheClient object
+## Import libraries and connect to return a PreviewVectorIndexClient object
-This code sets up the class with the necessary imports, the class definition, and the CacheClient instantiation that each of the other functions will need to call.
+This code sets up the class with the necessary imports, the class definition, and the PreviewVectorIndexClient instantiation that each of the other functions will need to call.

 ```python
 from momento import (